 There was a choice of three or five doors and x, x-play or x-pression trims, plus x-cite and x-clusiv special editions.
 In August 2015 Toyota’s Safety Sense pack became optional on all models, adding AEB, Lane Departure Warning and Forward Collision Warning.

-A facelifted Aygo arrived this summer, in x, x-play, x-press, x-plore, x-cite and x-clusiv specs.
+A facelifted Aygo arrived in 2018, in x, x-play, x-press, x-plore, x-cite and x-clusiv specs.
 There have also been x-claim, x-wave and x-pure editions.

 Which one should I buy?